timmywil/panzoom/tasks/EVENTS.md

 ### `"panzoompan"`

-Fired whenever the zoom is changed by the `pan` method, directly or internally.
+Fired whenever the pan is changed by the `pan` method, directly or internally.

 ### `"panzoomend"`